 You are required to stay in the hospital for at least a week because your doctor and medical team will need to monitor your recovery.
 Aim to stay in Thailand for at least 2 weeks after treatment for initial recovery and follow-up checkups.
 During the follow-up hospital checkups, your healing progress is monitored and any stitches are removed.

 The total recovery time can take up to 12 weeks, sometimes even longer.
-You should be able to return to work and some of your normal routines in about 8 weeks.
+You should be able to return to work and some of your normal routines in 6-8 weeks.
 Your doctor will give you a detailed recovery timeline, which includes the time needed until you can perform intense exercise, heavy lifting, or other physically demanding activities.

 You will need cardiac rehabilitation to help you recover and to resume your daily routine.
 The rehabilitation will provide a program of exercise and education.
 You need to continue the exercises even after you have recovered.
 You may also need to make some lifestyle changes too, such as eating a healthy and balanced diet, regular exercise, stop smoking, limit your alcohol intake, and maintain a healthy weight to prevent complications.